If you do not record your legacy, who will?

 How about you?

-Reason No. 4: Capture your story To Glorify the Lord
+Reason No. 4: Record your legacy To Glorify the Lord

 To Glorify God and love others sacrificially.